bordnul/wordspacesaver/README.md

 # wordspacesaver
 The premise of this concept is that words are repeated and take up space.
-Make a list of common words, repalce them with a utf character the represents the word's place on that map, and it will save space.
+Make a list of common words, replace them with a utf character the represents the word's place on that map, and it will save space.

 Here is how it works: